Jack-Ferguson/chess/README.md

 # chess
 A local two player chess game written in Java

+This project was built using https://processing.org/ for graphics.

 Improvements I want to make:

   -currently there is no draw mechanic, I need to learn the different types of draws and implement them